 Value-added tax (VAT)

-VAT is payable on imported goods and on the supply of goods including wholesale and retail trade and services in Sri Lanka.
+VAT is payable on imported goods and on the supply of goods, including wholesale and retail trade, and services in Sri Lanka.
 Provisions are made for filing returns monthly or quarterly, based on specified criteria.
-Even where returns can be filed quarterly, the tax payments are required to be made on a monthly basis by by a VAT registered person.
+Even where returns can be filed quarterly, the tax payments are required to be made on a monthly basis by a VAT-registered person.
 Certain specified imports and domestically supplied goods and/or services are exempt.

-VAT is payable on the prescribed valuations of imports and domestic supplies at a standard rate of 8%. (prior to 01 December 2019 rate was 15%) Exports and certain specified international services are zero-rated.
-Apart from the above zero rates supplies the supply of services by a hotel guest house, restaurant or other similar business providing similar services registered with Sri Lanka tourist board authority with 60% of local inputs is made as zero-rated supplies.
+VAT is payable on the prescribed valuations of imports and domestic supplies at a standard rate of 8% (prior to 1 December 2019, the rate was 15%).
+Exports and certain specified international services are zero-rated.
+Apart from the above zero-rated supplies, the supply of services by a hotel guest house, restaurant, or other similar business providing similar services registered with the Sri Lanka tourist board authority with 60% of local inputs is made a zero-rated supply.

-Registration for VAT arises only if the quarterly value of taxable supplies exceeds LKR 75 million or the annual value of taxable supplies exceeds LKR 300 million with effect from 01 January 2020 However voluntary registration scheme is available to those who has lessor turnover value of supply less than 75 Mn for a quarter .
+Registration for VAT arises only if the quarterly value of taxable supplies exceeds LKR 75 million or the annual value of taxable supplies exceeds LKR 300 million with effect from 1 January 2020.
+However, a voluntary registration scheme is available to those who have turnover value of supply less than LKR 75 million for a quarter.